-Module code: AGLE 111 Semester 1 NQF-level: 5 Title: Introduction to Academic Literacy Module outcomes: On complet ion of this module the student sho uld be able to: demonstrate basic knowledge of learning strategies, academic vocabulary and register as well as the reading and writing of academic texts in order to function effectively in the academic environment; communicate effecti environment; commanded chocarony and in thining in an appropriate mainter in an academic understand, interpret, and evaluate basic academic texts and write appropriate academic genres in a coherent manner by making use of accurate and appropriate academic conventions; listen, speak, read framework. and write accurately, fluently and appropriately in an ethical Method of delivery: Full-time: limited contact: study school Methods of assessment: Formative assessment: 50 % -
+Module code: AGLE 111 Semester 1 NQF-level: 5

+Title: Introduction to Academic Literacy

+Module outcomes: On completion of this module the student should be able to:

+- demonstrate basic knowledge of learning strategies, academic vocabulary and register as well as the reading and writing of academic texts in order to function effectively in the academic environment: - communicate effectively orally and in writing in an appropriate manner in an academic environment; - understand, interpret, and evaluate basic academic texts and write appropriate academic genres in a coherent manner by making use of accurate and appropriate academic conventions: - listen, speak, read and write accurately, fluently and appropriately in an ethical framework.

-Module code: AGLE 121 Semester 2 NQF-level: 5 Title: Academic Literacy Module outcomes: On completio n of this module the student shou ld be able to: demonstrate fundamental knowledge of appropriate computer programs, as well as apply learning, listening reading and writing strategies, use academic language register and read and write academic texts, in order to function effectively in the academic environment. as an individual and a member of a group communicate effectively orally and in writing in an ethically responsible and acceptable manner in an academic environment; as an individual and a member of a group find and collect scientific knowledge in a variety of study fields, analyse, interpret, and evaluate texts and in a coherent manner synthesise and propose solutions in appropriate academic genres by making use of linguistic conventions used in formal language registers.
-Method of delivery: Full-time: limited contact: study school Methods of assessment: Formative assessment: 50 % Summative assessment: 1 x 2 hour written examination 50 %
+Module code: AGLE 121 Semester 2 NQF-level: 5

+Title: Academic Literacy

+Module outcomes: On completion of this module the student should be able to:

+- demonstrate fundamental knowledge of appropriate computer programs, as well as apply learning, listening reading and writing strategies, use academic language register and read and write academic texts, in order to function effectively in the academic environment. - as an individual and a member of a group communicate effectively orally and in writing in an ethically responsible and acceptable manner in an academic environment; - as an individual and a member of a group find and collect scientific knowledge in a variety of study fields, analyse, interpret, and evaluate texts and in a coherent manner synthesise and propose solutions in appropriate academic genres by making use of linguistic conventions used in formal language registers.

-Module code: ENGL 113 Semester 1 NQF-level: 5 Title: Interactive English Module outcomes: On completic on of this module the student shou ld be able to: communicate in English (i.e. speaking, reading and writing) at an operational level required for effective learning at university level; participate in all grou communication. paracipate in an group acarrier and retear a countral approach in an English Method of delivery: Full-time: li Method of delivery: Full-time: limited contact: study school Methods of assessment: Formative assessment: 50 % Summative assessment: 1 x 11⁄2 hour written examination 50 % Module code: IOPS 111 Semester 1 NQF-level: 5
+Module code: ENGL 113 Semester 1 NQF-level: 5

+Title: Interactive English

+Module outcomes: On completion of this module the student should be able to:

+- communicate in English (i.e. speaking, reading and writing) at an operational level required for effective learning at university level; - participate in all group activities and reveal a sound ethical approach in all English communication.

+Summative assessment: 1 x 11⁄2 hour written examination 50 %

+Module code: IOPS 111 Semester 1 NQF-level: 5